-Please meet Brian Story, the trainer for ASSISTments in North Carolina.
+Please meet Brian Story, a Teacher Engagement Manager and former teacher trainer for ASSISTments in North Carolina.
 Before joining us, Brian worked as a high school teacher, lead teacher, and organizer of Math and English remediation programs.
 Brian is excited to be a part of the ASSISTments team because, “It gives me the chance to help teachers integrate technology into their classrooms in a way that actually improves the student experience."

 Tell me about your teaching background.

 Prior to joining the ASSISTments team, I taught Science and Social Studies for ten years in Virginia and Washington D.C. in some of the nation’s highest-need schools.
 In this role, I orchestrated a remediation program after school and on Saturdays, where I became familiar with common core math.
 In addition to classroom teaching, I also maintained leadership roles throughout my career, most recently serving as the Lead Teacher for the 9th Grade Academy at my school.
 I care passionately about providing students with meaningful and rigorous classroom experiences regardless of the knowledge and skills with which they enter.

 Why did you join the ASSISTments platform?

 While I wanted to continue working in education and make the most of my expertise, I was ready to exit the classroom.
 When I found out about ASSISTments, the idea of training teachers appealed to me because of my previous experience coaching teachers in DC.